tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 Together with the class, read the `Simple Summary`, `Abstract`, and `Motivation` sections of the EIP.

-Open [Remix](https://remix.ethereum.org/) in your web browser and create two new contracts the first-named `ICryptoRight.sol` and the second named `CryptoRight.sol`.
+Open [Remix](https://remix.ethereum.org/) in your web browser and create two new contracts—the first named `ICryptoRight.sol` and the second named `CryptoRight.sol`.

-Inside `ICryptoRight.sol` paste the contents of [ICryptoRight.sol](Activities/01-Ins_Building_to_a_Smart_Contract_Specification/Resources/ICryptoRight.sol) from the resources folder.
+Inside `ICryptoRight.sol` paste the contents of [ICryptoRight.sol](Activities/01-Ins_Building_to_a_Smart_Contract_Specification/Resources/ICryptoRight.sol) from the Resources folder.

 Inside `CryptoRight.sol` define a new contract named `CryptoRight` that extends the `ICryptoRight` interface.